rwxrob/notes/Cycling fitness goals.md

 I always do better with goal  (until I hit them and start looking for different goals, which happens all the time).
 For cycling my goal is to be a podium finisher in any eSports bike races I enter.
-Es
+Esports races do not depend on extremely expensive equipment and an elite team supporting you.
+Even